 In recognition of the value of the classroom, the MS in Risk Management Program features six modules of intensive class time.
 There are no online classes, but approximately 15-20 hours of distance learning per week will be incorporated into the program to facilitate preparation, follow-up, and work on projects between modules.

 Prior to starting the program, enrolled students will be required to acknowledge that they have communicated the time commitment the program requires to their employers.

 What credentials will I receive as a graduate?

 MS in Risk Management graduates receive an NYU Master of Science degree from the Stern School of Business.

 Where are the learning locations?

-The MS in Risk Management Program features five intensive, intellectually rigorous modules rotating among NYU Stern School of Business in New York, as well as two global locations.
+The MS in Risk Management Program features six intensive, intellectually rigorous modules rotating among NYU Stern School of Business in New York, as well as two global locations.

 What is the ROI for my organization?

 Advanced risk management capabilities are high on the executive agenda and are now seen as a critical business driver and source of sustained growth and long-term competitive advantage.
 Organizations interested in developing key employees for positions of increasing global risk responsibility should consider the NYU Stern Master of Science in Risk Management Program (MSRM) as a professional development opportunity.

 MSRM alumni learn to think differently, becoming more innovative and open-minded risk professionals who establish a global network of students, faculty, and alumni.
 The result is a newfound, enterprise-wide approach to effectively managing the spectrum of business risks in a way that enables sustainable, long-term growth.